-Over a career in communications, marketing and journalism that spans more than 40 years, Ellis B. Simon has established a record of achievement at developing and executing strategic communications to raise visibility, change perceptions, launch new products and more.
-He has held vice president or director-level positions in higher education, financial services and media and has reported directly to three chief executive officers.
+Over a career in communications, marketing, and journalism that spans more than 40 years, Ellis B. Simon has established a proven record developing and executing strategic communications to raise visibility, change perceptions, and launch new products.
+He has held vice president and director-level positions in higher education, financial services, and cable television, and has reported directly to three chief executive officers.

-In addition to his consultancy, he serves part-time as communications manager for the NOAA CESSRST Center, based at City College of New York, where he served as director of public relations for more than a decade.
-His efforts to improve its image and raise its profile helped City College: increase enrollment by one third; recruit better prepared students, and raise more than a half billion dollars.
-He also created a digital newsletter sent to more than 50,000 City College faculty, staff, students and alumni and launched and managed the college’s Facebook page and Twitter feed.
+For more than a decade, he served as Director of Public Relations for the City College of New York.
+His efforts to improve CCNY’s image and raise its profile helped the college: increase enrollment by one third; recruit better-prepared students, and raise more than a half billion dollars.
+He also created a digital newsletter sent to more than 50,000 City College faculty, staff, students, and alumni, and launched and managed the college’s Facebook page and Twitter feed.

 Earlier, he increased brand visibility for boutique investment bank Williams Capital Group, where he was Vice President, Corporate Communications.
 Through timely and targeted media relations outreach, he got the firm’s analysts and traders frequently quoted in top-tier financial media, including The Wall Street Journal, BusinessWeek.com, and CBS Marketwatch.
 As interim Director of Media Relations for CNBC, he successfully promoted new prime time programming and managed business and trade press for its merger with Financial News Network.